Jefferson-Bantawig/RetroRides-Car-Rental/README.md

 - I would like to say thank you to the tutors at codeinstitute for their patience and guidance whenever i had trouble understanding something.

-- I would like to credit the peer-code-review channel in code institute, which helped me get an idea on how to structure my readme file.
+- I would like to thank the peer-code-review channel in code institute, which helped me get an idea on how to structure my readme file.
+- I would like to thank my girlfriend Yvy for her patience and understanding and encouragement during this course.

 # Credits

 - I would like to credit unsplash.com for the high quality images used in this project.